Livioni/Livioni/README.md

 ### Hi there 👋

-I'm currently pursuing the master's degree with Automation School，Beijing Institute of Technology
+I'm currently pursuing the master's degree with Automation School, Beijing Institute of Technology

 Recived B.Eng. degree from the the College of Information Science and Technology, Beijing University of Chemical Technology (BUCT).